 We recommend capturing and structuring collective knowledge in a central knowledgebase connected to the organization’s business software and webpages.
 Although everyone, including employees, customers, and partners should have access to the knowledgebase, not everyone should be able to see and access everything.
 Different people should be able to see different things, and be able to contribute knowledge by adding, flagging and/or improving the knowledge they have access to.

-The benefits are huge
+The benefits of sharing knowledge are huge

 By establishing a corporate Knowledge Management strategy and implementing Knowledge Management software that supports this strategy, you will discover great benefits that will help you achieve your organization’s strategic goals.
 Successful Knowledge Management drives innovative ideas that result in competitive advantages and address internal inefficiencies in order to reduce costs and improve the quality of services.